Darya Domracheva: Personal life

 Domracheva was born in Minsk.
 When she was four, her parents, who are architects, moved to the small town of Nyagan in Siberia.
 Domracheva started skiing when she was six.
 In cross-country ski races she was competing with boys, as she had no rivals among girls.
 A biathlon school was opened in Nyagan in 1999, which Domracheva attended.

 Domracheva's family moved back to Minsk in 2003.
 There was no faculty of Sports Management in Minsk, so Domracheva changed to studying Tourism Management at the Belarusian State Economic University.
 In 2009, she was writing her diploma thesis on the subject: Advertising in the tourism industry.
 Until 2014, Domracheva was an employee of the Belarusian branch of security agency KGB, one of the few to have retained its name from the Soviet Union era.

 On 5 April 2016, Norwegian biathlete Ole Einar Bjørndalen confirmed that he and Domracheva are in a relationship and that Domracheva would give birth to their first child in October 2016.
 They were married 16 July 2016.
 Domracheva gave birth to a daughter, Xenia, on 1 October 2016.
 She retired from competitions in June 2018 to focus on raising her daughter.
+She and Bjoerndalen welcomed a second daughter in 2023.

 During the 2020 Belarusian protests, Domracheva called on riot police to stop using violence against protesters and to resolve conflict through peaceful means.